davidB/metrics-influxdb/README.md

 ## Dependencies :

 * slf4j-api for logging.
-* metrics-core, to provide if you use InfluxdbReporter.
+* metrics-core, to provide, if you use InfluxdbReporter.

 ## Usage sample :